Northern Agility 22-1 B-Roll

-U.S. Air Force Airmen from the 127th Wing, Selfridge Air National Guard Base, Michigan, arrive at Sawyer International Airport, Michigan, in support of Agile Combat Employment (ACE) training during the Northern Agility 22-1 exercise, June 27, 2022, here.
-The Northern Agility 22-1 exercise tests the rapid insertion of an Air Expeditionary Wing into a bare-base environment, to establish logistics and communications and enhance the ability to operate in austere environments.
+U.S. Air Force C-145A Skytruck from the 919th Special Operations Wing, Eglin Air Force Base, Florida and U.S. Army CH-47F Chinook helicopter from the 3-238th General Support Aviation Battalion, in Grand Ledge, Michigan, travels to Munising, Michigan during exercise Northern Agility 22-1, June 28, 2022.
+The exercise will test the rapid insertion of an Air Expeditionary Wing into a bare-base environment, to establish logistics and communications and enhance the ability to operate in austere environments.
 (U.S. Air Force photo by Staff Sgt.
 Jaylen Molden)

 |Date Taken: